-The objective of the Computer Science program is to expand the fundamentals and explore advances in computational theory, programming languages, software systems, hardware integration, and information technology.
+The computer science program provides you with an education beyond the fundamentals and explores advances in computational theory, programming languages, software systems, hardware integration, and information technology.

-A program of study leading to the Master of Science in Computer Science is an interdisciplinary program offered jointly by the Department of Electrical and Computer Engineering and the Department of Computer Science.
-Courses are offered in both departments in a wide variety of areas, ranging from theoretical topics to applied topics.
-Students having an undergraduate background with appropriate computer science content are invited to apply.
-Thirty credit hours and a thesis are required for the M.S. degree.
+The graduate programs in Computer Science are interdisciplinary programs offered jointly by the Department of Electrical & Computer Engineering and the Department of Computer Science.
+You take courses in both departments on a wide variety of topics, ranging from the theoretical to the applied.
+If you have an undergraduate background with an appropriate computer science context, then feel free to apply and expand your knowledge.

 - CS547 Computer Algorithms

-Two courses from the following set, where each of these courses requires a substantial amount of programming:
+- Two courses from the following set, in which each of these courses requires a substantial amount of programming:

 - EE569 Software Design and Analysis

-For those students who can demonstrate that they have successfully completed comparable graduate-level courses before coming to Clarkson, the Advisor Committee may waive the requirement that the student takes these specific courses upon request.
+- For those students who can demonstrate that they have successfully completed comparable graduate-level courses before coming to Clarkson, the advisory committee may waive the requirement to take these specific courses upon student request.

 - At least two restricted elective courses will be taken from the courses offered in computer science or computer engineering departments, as selected by the student and their advisor.
 Of these two restricted elective courses,